 Crockpot (or stovetop) Black Bean Chili with Lime and Cilantro

 I love this favorite Crockpot (or stovetop) Black Bean Chili with Lime and Cilantro that’s thickened with refried beans, and this tasty chili is gluten-free, dairy-free, low-glycemic, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Use Chili Recipes to find more recipes like this one.

 One thing that’s frustrating about food blogging is that the greatest recipe in the world won’t get much attention if the photo is bad, so I was happy to finally take new photos for this favorite Crockpot (or stovetop) Black Bean Chili with Lime and Cilantro.
 The ultra flavorful chili includes a can of refried pinto beans as part of the base, which makes it extra thick, and I’ve been enjoying this the last few days with a dollop of low-fat sour cream on top.

 Lime and cilantro are two of my favorite ingredients, but if you’re not a cilantro fan I’d replace it with thinly sliced green onions, and if you don’t have a crockpot, just skip the step of reducing the beef stock, and you can make this in a regular pot on top of the stove.
 I hope lots of you will try this; it just might become your favorite easy chili recipe!